SeqWare/seqware-sandbox/seqware-queryengine-facet-demo/README.md

 ### Standalone HTTP

-A really easy way to do this is to just run Python's built-in HTTP server:
+A really easy way to do this is to just run Python's built-in HTTP server in the `seqware-queryengine-facet-demo` directory:

     python -m SimpleHTTPServer

+You can then load on port 8000, for example `http://localhost:8000/index.simple.html`.

 ## Same Origin Problem